-We also give the comparison of the per-class segmentation results on the $val$ set of COCO 2014 in Tab.~\ref{tab:valcom-coco}.
+{\textbf{COCO 2014.}} We also give a comparison of the per-class segmentation results on the $val$ set of COCO 2014 in Table~\ref{tab:valcom-coco}.
 The comparison results show that our WeakTr and WeakTr$^\dagger$ outperform the state-of-the-art methods in most categories, which demonstrates the outstanding performance of our method.